openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0002-frontend-app-migrations.rst

 Decision
 ********

 Each of our ``frontend-app-*`` repositories will migrate from being an independent "micro-frontend application" to being a library of modules that can be loaded into a common :term:`Shell`, deployed as a :term:`Site`.
-These are called :term:`application module libraries <Application Module Library>`.
+These are called :term:`module libraries <Module Library>`.
 We will document the migration process in detail.
 At a high level, this will involve the following changes.

 New Deployment Methods
 ======================

-The application module libraries will be buildable in several different ways.
+The module libraries will be buildable in several different ways.

 * Built as :term:`imported modules <Imported Module>` into an independent Site using the Shell for initialization, the header and footer, configuration, and other foundational services (logging, analytics, i18n, etc.)
 * Built as :term:`federated modules <Federated Module>` to be loaded into the Shell at runtime via webpack module federation.
-* Built and released as an NPM package for build-time inclusion in a frontend :term:`Project`, perhaps alongside other application modules from other libraries.
+* Built and released as an NPM package for build-time inclusion in a frontend :term:`Project`, perhaps alongside other modules from other libraries.

 Environment Agnostic
 ====================

-The :term:`application module libraries <Application Module Library>` will no longer contain ``.env`` or ``env.config`` files for any specific environment, including `Devstack <https://github.com/openedx/devstack>`_ and `Tutor <https://docs.tutor.edly.io/>`_.
+The :term:`module libraries <Module Library>` will no longer contain ``.env`` or ``env.config`` files for any specific environment, including `Devstack <https://github.com/openedx/devstack>`_ and `Tutor <https://docs.tutor.edly.io/>`_.
 Config filename patterns will be added to the ``.gitignore`` file.
-They will continue to support adding a (git ignored) config file into the repository to build or develop it, but we also expect operators to use Projects and check their config files into those project repositories as their primary way of working with the application module libraries.
+They will continue to support adding a (git ignored) config file into the repository to build or develop it, but we also expect operators to use Projects and check their config files into those project repositories as their primary way of working with the module libraries.

 Please see :doc:`0003-frontend-projects` for more information on projects.